krishnanunni-r86/CONTACT-DETAILS-EXTRACT/Business_Slides.md

 ---
 ## Slide 6: Configuration & Requirements
 - Input, output, and archive directories configurable
+- After each scheduler poll, JSON files are moved to a `JSON files` subfolder and Excel is generated automatically
 - API endpoint: `/extract-details`
 - Supported audio formats: WAV, MP3, M4A, FLAC, OGG
 - Python 3.8+ and required packages